ScryEngineering/scrygroup.com/content/tutorial-pages/2018-09-18a/numpy-intro.md

 * Financial data.
 Historical share prices, dollar values extracted from your bank statement, etc. We won't emphasize this usage as much, since you would need some other way of keeping track of what the columns or rows mean, but NumPy certainly has a role to play in this kind of analysis even if it's more advanced.
 * Textual data.
 You might want to quickly replace certain character values with other character values, find the first location of a particular character, etc.
 * Coordinate data.
-You might have a line-drawing consisting of 50 points to be connected in sequence, each point being an (x, y) position.
+You might have a line-drawing consisting of 50 points to be connected in sequence, each point being an (*x*, *y*) position.
 This is more-or-less how line drawing tools such as Inkscape store drawings.
-You could keep this coordinate data in an array of 50 rows (one per point) × 2 columns (x and y).
+You could keep this coordinate data in an array of 50 rows (one per point) × 2 columns (*x* and *y*).
 * Mapping data.
 You might have an array indexed by latitude/longitude coordinates (at some suitable resolution) giving the terrain altitude at each coordinate in your home city.
 You could use this to help cyclists find a less hilly route.

 The uses of NumPy arrays are only limited by your imagination, especially considering the absolutely enormous explosion in computer memory and processing capacity in recent decades.
 Say you're studying meteorology and you want to do some weather data analysis.
 You could quickly download a gigantic array from the Internet filled with atmospheric pressures or some such, and easily do simulations and so on, on an ordinary home or lab PC or even your laptop, with NumPy!
 Meteorologists of 20 years ago would have spent millions for this capability that we take for granted today.
 I want to put this million-dollar capability in your hands!